Classification of compounds in chemistry can be classified generally two broad groups.

 Compounds are

-Chemical formula of compound is written by these steps.
+represented by chemical formulas and elements are represented by symbols.
+The chemical formula of a compound is written by these steps.

 (A) Symbols of two

-elements are written side in the order of positive ion fist and negative ion
+elements are written side in the order of positive ion first and negative ion

 latter.